EpiForeSITE/ForeSITE_Website/index.md

 {% include section.html %}

-## Highlights
+## About

 {% capture text %}
-The aim of ForeSITE is to establish a flexible, sustainable, practical, and replicable modeling infrastructure for a broad range of settings, including local health departments in rural locations, which have limited access to analytical support.
-To learn more about the development and implementation of these tools, check out our projects.

-{%
-  include button.html
-  link="projects"
-  text="ForeSITE Projects"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}
+ForeSITE is one of 13 [Insight Net](https://insightnet.us/) centers across the U.S. improving the ability to understand, predict, prepare for, and respond to infectious disease emergencies.
+ForeSITE serves as an Integration Center driven to adapt analytic tools for use in real-word settings.

 {% endcapture %}

-{%
-  include feature.html
+{% include feature.html image="images/CFAVisit.jpeg" title="CFA Insight Net" text=text %}
-  image="images/Timing copy.png"
-  link="projects"
-  title="ForeSITE Projects"
-  text=text
-%}

 {% capture text %}